Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 Februari 2025 02.17.48 UTC
+- WIB: Senin, 3 Februari 2025 03.23.13 UTC
-- WITA: Senin, 3 Februari 2025 03.17.48 UTC
+- WITA: Senin, 3 Februari 2025 04.23.13 UTC
-- WIT: Senin, 3 Februari 2025 04.17.48 UTC
+- WIT: Senin, 3 Februari 2025 05.23.13 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: motivational
+Kategori: inspirational